 - Battery Health

 You can get a guide below to save more battery life in case you are out of batteries and you need to prevent battery drain.

 How to Conserve Battery in Emergency Situation?

-So how do you get your camera to last through that really long day.
-I have thought about it and came up with 7 tips to help you conserve your battery in emergency situation.
+So how do you get your camera to last through that really long day?
+I have thought about it and came up with 7 tips to help you conserve your battery in an emergency situation.

 1: Turn Off All Wireless Connections

 The first tip is to turn off all of your wireless connection options.
 Cameras these days have more and more things such as Wi-Fi, GPS, NFC, Bluetooth, and more.